Call Now:

 1. PVC Pipe

 If you wish to attach PVC pipes, you will need solvent cement, primer or a push-to-connect fitting.
 However, you must remember not to install PVC pipes where the sunlight streams directly.
 When exposed to hot water or direct sunlight, PVC can get damaged.
-If you use it for natural gas line, ensure it flows through a cool or dark area.
+If you use it for a natural gas line, ensure it flows through a cool or dark area.

 Pvs Pipes Natural Gas